click2cloud-admin/manageiq-content-sample-tests/UnitTestingCloudFormsAutomate.md

 * Wrapping the core code in module/class decorations

-* Wrapping the main code in a main() function definition
+* Wrapping the main code in a `main()` function definition

-* Adding an initialize() method to allow injecting a mock $evm into @handle
+* Adding an `initialize()` method to allow injecting a mock `$evm` into `@handle`

-* Tweaking any existing code to use @handle _viz_ $evm
+* Tweaking any existing code to use `@handle` _viz_ `$evm`

 * Writing spec files (the tests themselves) to test the code

+  * Wiring up and configuring existing Test Doubles
+  * Writing and configuring new test doubles, if required

 * Optionally, otherwise refactoring the code to more easily access deep logic structures

-* For advanced gamers, it is possible to mock out even external APIs, but that is a for a future post or revision of this
+Some tests are better than no tests, and it may be possible to produce credible coverage of existing Automate Domains without having to write new Test Doubles.

 ### Project Layout